Spiceyyy/Spiceyyy/README.md

 ⛰️ I love exploring the outdoor

-🎧 I enjoy any genre of music
+🎧 I vibe to all music

 😴 Power nap >> Caffeine